 If you work with email campaigns in any capacity you probably heard of all the terms listed below, but do you really understand what they mean and how they can be helpful in analyzing success of your email campaigns?
 We break it all down and provide you with some links for additional reading.

-MBP – MailBox Provider, any company that provides end users (i.e., subscribers) with an email account.
+MBP – MailBox Provider, often also referred to as ISP, any company that provides end users with an email account.
 The largest MBPs in North America are Gmail, Yahoo, Microsoft, AOL, and Comcast.
 It’s important to not forget corporate email providers with their custom setup and unique spam filters, which can make a big difference for some industries – for example schools and universities tend to have very aggressive spam filters so fewer emails reach recipients.

 Blocked – if email is blocked, the MBP filter has determined the message or sender is suspicious and has stopped the mail (and any other volume from the sender) from going through to the recipient.

 Blacklist – blacklists are lists of IP addresses that have been reported and listed as “known” sources of spam.
 There are public and private blacklists.
 Public blacklists are published and made available to the public – many times as a free service, sometimes for a fee.
 There are hundreds of well-known public blacklists.
 If your email marketing platform account is on a shared IP with other customers and the IP gets on a blacklist, your emails can get blocked.
 This doesn’t mean you must have a dedicated IP, although it does help to avoid this particular problem, a good provider will rotate IPs and work on getting their IPs off blacklists.
 Large providers tend to have “cleaner” IPs because they have resources to maintain a healthy IP list.
 Many providers offer dedicated IPs at extra charge,